dsforza96/AtA-gpu/README.md

-# A CUDA Implementation of Strassen-based A^tA Matrix Multiplication
+# A CUDA Implementation of Strassen-based $A^tA$ Matrix Multiplication